dappnode/DAppNodeDocs/docs/install.md

 Burn the ISO to an USB stick.
 To do so we recommend using [Etcher](https://www.balena.io/etcher/) for the OS with which you will prepare the USB to boot from your server and install DAppNode

-Please note that Etcher is intended to generate the ISO image in a bootable USB from your desktop device, and then install it in a server.
+:warning: Please note that Etcher is intended to generate the ISO image in a bootable USB from your desktop device, and then install it in a server :warning:

 **_IF YOU EXECUTE THE BOOTABLE USB IN A MACHINE CONTAINING DATA IT WILL BE ERASED._**

 Also, DAppNode is intended to run 24/7 so if you install it in a laptop or desktop machine and you turn it off it will lose the sync

-### Install a Debian distribution (~15 min)
+### Install the DAppNode ISO (~15 min)

 Insert the USB into your Server and prepare to install a Debian distribution.
 You will have to make sure that your Server boots from the USB.
 If you succeed at booting up from your USB, you will be greeted with this screen or a similar one: